commons-app/commons-app-documentation/Project-maintenance.md

 # Moderation of the mailing list

-The [mailing list](https://groups.google.com/d/forum/commons-app-android) is moderated by a volunteer.
+The [mailing list](https://groups.google.com/d/forum/commons-app-android) is moderated by volunteers.
 New users who post to the mailing list have their messages put in a moderation queue, and an email is sent to the moderators asking them to either whitelist or blacklist the person.
 The moderator receives emails with this kind of title:

 _commons-app-android - Google Groups: Message Pending [{IJCjjKCbgtX0ASoCb2kwB4ITL8vhkvwd0}]_

-When a such a moderation email comes, the moderator has a look at the message written by the new user, then blacklist if it is spam, whitelist if it is not.
-Spam is usually companies that want our app to use their advertisement products.
+A moderator will then review the email, and blacklist or whitelist the sender.
+All spam will be blacklisted; Spam is often companies that want our app for advertising.

-Notes for the moderator(s):
+Notes for moderators:
-- Only mark as spam messages that are clearly spam, or companies want us to use their advertisement products.
-If in doubt please contact the project leader, by discussing about specific messages you will learn what we consider spam or not.
+- Only mark as spam messages that are clearly spam, or companies wanting to provide advertising.
+If in doubt please contact the project leader
-- Don't delete any message unless it is a duplicated message (sent twice) or totally empty (no attachment and no body).
+- Be extremely generous with whitelisting
-- Be extremely generous with whitelisting.
+- Don't delete any message unless it is a duplicated message (sent twice) or totally empty (no attachment and no body)
 - Any feedback about the app is obviously OK.
-Even hate mail (ex: "This app sucks!") is OK.
+Even hate mail (e.g. "This app sucks!") is OK.
-- The moderation interface si similar to this:
+- The moderation interface is similar to this:
 ![Google Group moderation web interface screenshot](https://i.imgur.com/jOvcCFl.png)